 Upgrading PHP to 8.3 on Hostinger

-First, go to the product website details page of your Hostinger purchase, and select PHP Configuration in the Dashboard.
+First, go to the product details page for your website in your Hostinger account and select PHP Configuration in the Dashboard.

-On the PHP Configuration interface, select the PHP version you need to use, then click update.
+On the PHP Configuration page, select the PHP version you want to use and click update.

 Upgrading PHP to 8.3 on Baota Panel

-If you built your website on a VPS you purchased yourself, you most likely have Baota Panel installed.
+If you built your website on a self-purchased VPS, you likely have Baota Panel installed.
 You can use the following steps to upgrade to PHP 8.3.

-First, go to the Software Store in the Baota Panel Admin Dashboard and install PHP 8.3.
+First, go to the Software Store in the Baota Panel backend and install PHP 8.3.

-After installation is complete, go to the website list, click on website settings, and switch to the PHP section.
+After installation, go to the website list, click on website settings, and switch to the PHP section.

-Select the PHP 8.3 you just installed.
-(Why is there no 8.3 in the screenshot?
+Just select the PHP 8.3 you installed earlier.
+(Why isn't 8.3 in the screenshot?
 Because Naiba is too lazy to upgrade now 🤣)

 Note:Based on Naiba's experience, after switching PHP here, your website might become inaccessible or display incorrectly.
 If you encounter this issue and cannot resolve it, you cancontact Naiba for paid assistance。